NnamdiAja/Webscraping-project-2/README.md

 # Webscraping-project-2
-This is an assignment from the IBM Project Analyst course.
-A web-scraping exercise
+This project is one of the assignments from the IBM Project Analyst course; a web-scraping exercise.
+It is extracting and comparing the stock data of Tesla and GameStop.